pgmorales76/react_portfolio/README.md

 ### Feature #3 Time Estimate

-Number and name of feature:
+Number and name of feature: Feature #3 Projects Section: As a user, I want to see previous projects that the developer has worked on, so that I can evaluate their skills

-Estimate of time needed to complete:
+Estimate of time needed to complete: One hour

-Start time:
+Start time: Sunday, August 6, 2023 @ 10:00am EST

 Finish time: